secretstartups/handbook/blog/release-posts/index.html.md

 - Creating the What's New MR and working with the VP of Product to identify what to include in [What's New](/handbook/product/gitlab-the-product/index.html#using-whats-new-to-communicate-updates-to-users)
 - Sending out reminders about upcoming due dates
 - Merging the release post MR on the 22nd and ensuring the release post page goes live
-- Collecting feedback in the release post retrospective issue during the release post not just for your own challenges, but other team members chanllenges as they pop on Slack and other places
+- Collecting feedback in the release post retrospective issue during the release post not just for your own challenges, but other team members challenges as they pop on Slack and other places
   - Doing a sync retro with the Technical Writer, the Technical Advisor, the Release Post Manager Shadow, and the Product Operations DRI sometime between the 23rd and the 1st of the month, to identify and collaboratively complete actions to improve the process and update the handbook/MRs
-  - Making sure all the action of the retroscpective issue are completed and the issue closed before the next [release post automation task runs on the 3rd](#release-post-branch-creation-rake-task)
+  - Making sure all the action of the retrospective issue are completed and the issue closed before the next [release post automation task runs on the 3rd](#release-post-branch-creation-rake-task)

 ### Other key tasks